archerydwd/wordgame/README.md

 =
 ###Install and Enable Mod_wsgi

 Mod_wsgi is an interface between web servers and python web applications.
-It is an Apache HTTP server mod that enables Apache to serve Flask applications.
+It's an Apache HTTP server mod that enables Apache to serve Flask applications.

 **Install**